vitortcmiranda/movies-rental-challenge/README.md

 3. **Documentation**: Update this README file or add a new document to explain your changes, your decision-making process, and any trade-offs you made.
 Include this in a PR.

 Remember, the main goal of this challenge is not to write a fully-functional application, but rather to demonstrate your coding, problem-solving, and communication skills.
 We value clean, efficient, and well-documented code, and we appreciate creative and thoughtful solutions to problems.

+### Important Note
+The code has dozens of potential improvements, and we don't expect you to work on all of them.
+Feel free to prioritize the ones you consider most important to address in **about 3 hours of work**.

 Happy Coding!